Qinnn/Qinnn.github.io/_posts/2015-04-28-This masquerade.md

 Some music from movies can be quite impressive.
 This masquerade is from [L'amant](http://movie.douban.com/subject/1291868/), a good movie adapted from Marguerite Duras' book [L'amant](http://book.douban.com/subject/1400705/).
 This piece of music should be enjoyed together with some pale yellow sunshine in the twilight.

+By the way, [Netease cloud music](http://music.163.com/) is pretty good.